xxxnell/flex/CONTRIBUTING.md

 ## Creating a third party project as a standalone library

-If you have created a new project using *Flip*, simply reporting the use case to the [maintainer](mailto:xxxxxnell@gmail.com) will help the project.
+If you have created a new project using *flex*, simply reporting the use case to the [maintainer](mailto:xxxxxnell@gmail.com) will help the project.

 ## Maintainers